 Transducer Mounting Options

-There are lots of different mounting options out there for transducers.
+There are lots of different options for how a fish finder can be installed.
 It all depends on the purpose of the transducer.

 Technically, you can mount a transducer anywhere.
 But transducers won’t work best everywhere.
 Common mounting spots are common for a reason.